Sporting Adventures

 The amazing team at TORQ Fitness produce some fabulous nutrition products, that tase amazing, my personal favourite is the Torq Gel Apple Crumble, which I was sceptical about at first, but then I tasted it, there was sweetness, apple, all good and then I tasted crumble!
 Fantastic, I later paired it with the Vanilla Energy Drink, again I was sceptical but it was great!
 I then realised I was fueling myself with something that just tasted like Apple Crumble and Custard (or Creme Anglais for you posh people.)

 The equally amazing team of Scimitar produce sustainable running and cycling gear from recycled plastic bottles.
-They have given me some great gear, for free !! and given me the change to offer you 20% discount across their store (except for special deals) just use the code NIGELC20.
+They have given me some great gear, for free !! and given me the chance to offer you 20% discount across their store (except for special deals) just use the code NIGELC20.

 These are just awesome! when I first saw these I thought, I have got to have these and realised they had an affiliate programme I was on it like a bonnet.